moon-up/moon-sdk-kotlin/docs/AaveApi.md

 <a id="lend"></a>
 # **lend**
-> AccountControllerResponse lend(authorization, name, aaveInput)
+> TransactionAPIResponse lend(authorization, name, aaveInput)